gkrizek/bash-lambda-layer/README.md

 }
 ```

-If you need to send a response back, you should send the response to `stderr`. (see the [caveats](#CAVEATS) section for an explanation why) To send output to `stderr` you should use `>&2`.
+If you need to send a response back, you should send the response to `stderr`. (see the [Caveats](#CAVEATS) section for an explanation) To send output to `stderr` you should use `>&2`.
 This will be picked up and returned from the Lambda function.

 ```
 handler () {